 - not allowing her to feed the baby during the night

 Help is available for women who are being abused.
-Counselling or support groups for survivors can help you process what you’ve been through and learn how to build new and healthy relationships.
-There are also transition houses located throughout Saskatchewan for an abused woman and her children to find safety.
-An Envision counsellor or volunteer may be able to assist a woman to one of these facilities if there are no other options available.
+Counselling for survivors can help you process what you’ve been through and learn how to build new and healthy relationships.
+There are also transition houses located throughout Saskatchewan for abused women and her children to find safety.

-- You are a good person, and you do not deserve to be abused.
+- You do not deserve to be abused.

 - No one has the right to hurt you or your unborn child.

 - You and your unborn child have a right to be free from the abuse.